marcelm/cutadapt/doc/guide.rst

 This shortens all reads from ``input.fastq.gz`` down to 10 bases.
 The removed bases are those on the 3' end.

+For paired-end data, by default,
+R1 and R2 and shortened in the same way.
+To trim them to different lengths, use option ``-L``:
+The value given for ``-l`` is applied to R1 and the value given for ``-L`` is applied to R2.

 If you want to remove a fixed number of bases from each read, use :ref:`the --cut option instead <cut-bases>`.